Marcel Bolomet: Family, emigration, and name change

-He married Marion Rosenberg on April 11, 1936 in Geneva, Switzerland, but was a widower by the time he filed his petition for naturalized United States citizenship in 1948 - his naturalization petition was also submitted under the name Marcel Bolomey, which was the name he had used as a photographer in the 1930s and 1940s.
+He returned as a widower by the time he filed his petition for naturalized United States citizenship in 1948 - his naturalization petition was also submitted under the name Marcel Bolomey, which was the name he had used as a photographer in the 1930s and 1940s.
 His naturalization certificate was dated November 1, 1955, and by that time he had changed his last name to Bolomet.
 Marcel and Marion had one son: Yves.
 He married his second wife, Catherine A. Mussard, in Los Angeles on November 24, 1961.
 They had one son, Pascal.

 Bolomet first visited the United States in the early 1930s during the Depression and stayed with an uncle in Akron, Ohio who had been a Zeppelin engineer.
 He emigrated in the 1940s, first to New York, but later to California.
 It was in California that he held his first exhibition, at Joseph Magnin Company, a specialty department store in San Francisco.